 The following terminals are in use at the airport:

 - Terminal T3 -- International and domestic flights, with the exception of low cost carriers listed above.
-This new terminal is located near the old international Terminal 2 (which has closed).
+This new terminal is close to Terminal 2, which has been recommissioned.

-- The world-class Terminal 3 has 168 check-in counters, 95 immigration counters, 78 aerobridges, 92 automatic walkways, business centers, restaurants, and shopping mall.
+- World-class Terminal 3 has 168 check-in counters, 130 immigration counters, 78 aerobridges, 92 moving walkways, business centers, restaurants, and shopping mall.

 - A luggage storage facility ("left luggage" facility) is available to both domestic and international passengers.
 It's located in the Airport Connect at the Skywalk Level of Terminal 3 (by the overpass between the Metro station and Terminal 3).
 The maximum period for storage is 30 days.